9 Leadership Skills Needed as a Health Care Administrator

 3. Communication

-Communicating with staff, healthcare providers, executives, investors, and other individuals is crucial to being a healthcare leader.
-Your communication skills should include being an active listener when others are speaking and being able to clearly communicate information to others verbally or in writing.
+Communicating with staff, healthcare providers, executives and other individuals is crucial to being a healthcare leader.
+Your communication skills should include listening actively when others are speaking and communicating information clearly verbally or in writing.

 4. Agility